biomimesis/rmd4sci-melbourne/docs/workflow.md

 The answer is yes!

 I highly recommend when you start on a new idea, new research project, paper.
 Anything that is new.
-It should start its life as an **RStudio project**.
+It should start its life as an **RStudio Project**.

-An RStudio project helps keep related work together in the same place.
+An RStudio Project helps keep related work together in the same place.
 Amongst other things, they:

 * Keep all your files together
 * Set the working directory to the project directory